 Second, we believe that many of the principles regarding use of judicial resources for law-related activities set forth in Advisory Opinion 79 are applicable to non-law-related activities.
-(Although we do not advise that a permissible use of judicial resources for a law-related activity is necessarily permissible for a non-law-related activity).
-Thus, the absolute amount of staff time devoted to non-law-related activities must be minor or limited in amount.
+(Although we do not advise that a permissible use of judicial resources for a law-related activity is necessarily permissible for a non-law-related activities must be minor or limited in amount of staff time devoted to non-law-related activities must be minor or limited in amount.
 For example, the use of staff to maintain extensive files, correspondence, or equipment regarding non-law-related activities would be inappropriate.
 Furthermore, if the non-law-related activity is "compensated," a judge should not utilize judicial staff.
-In addition, no judicial resources should be devoted to non-law-related activities if the judge needs these resources to perform his or her judicial functions in a timely fashion.
+In addition, no judicial resources to perform his or her judicial functions in a timely fashion.
 Accordingly, even a minor use of judicial resources may be regarded as substantial under Canon 4G if it has an adverse impact on the business of the court.